Therapy for Low Self-esteem

 • No!
 I have lots of experience working with a range of anxiety and depressive disorders including Depression, OCD, Generalized anxiety, Social Anxiety, Panic Disorder, PTSD, Health Anxiety, Specific Phobias and Body Dysmorphia.

-Some people recognise that they have low self-esteem but feel like there is a more pressing issues that is causing it which might need addressing first.
+Some people recognise that they have low self-esteem but feel there may be a more pressing issue causing it that needs to be addressed first.

 Research shows that online therapy is just as effective as face-to-face.